Revilush/H-Bird/README.md

 This repo has 'flask file code' + 'parser code' for Humming bird

+Foldername: desciprtion
+SQL: for generating *SQL container*
+All other code is for flask container

 # CODESPACE:
 1. Elastic:
 2. Flask: use this repo.